 Though a type of falcon, Striated Caracaras behave more like vultures; they feed by scavenging on carrion or refuse.

-Though the current population trend is stable, the Striated Caracara has a conservation status of Near Threatened as of June 2013.
+Though the current population trend is stable, the Striated Caracara has a conservation status of near threatened.
 This is due to low population numbers resulting from past persecution by humans.